 No default "build-your-own" provided

+This heuristic is synthesized from community practices.
 Description: If the user is required to craft their own chart (say by combining variables in an analytic environment), a default, opinionated view of the data should be provided as a starting point.
+This particular example comes from our experience working with people with disabilities in product and application testing contexts.
+"Build your own" analytical experiences are really difficult from a cognitive perspective, especially if this intersects with other access needs.(select to read more)

 Notes (select to expand)